Set-coloring Ramsey numbers and error-correcting codes near the zero-rate threshold: Codes from set colorings

 Tur\'an's theorem is the natural generalization of Mantel's theorem to larger cliques.
 If we write $T_{N,q}$ for the Tur\'an graph, the balanced complete $q$-partite graph on $N$ vertices, Tur\'an's theorem \cite{Turan} then states that the Tur\'an graph $T_{N,q}$ is the unique $K_{q+1}$-free graph on $N$ vertices with the maximum number of edges.
 This maximum is therefore at most $(1-\frac{1}{q})N^2/2$ edges, with equality if and only if $N$ is a multiple of $q$.

 We wish to prove a stability version of Tur\'an's theorem, saying that any graph on $N$ vertices with nearly as many edges as $T_{N,q}$ can be made $q$-partite by deleting a small number of vertices.
-In the proof, we will make use of the Andr\'asfai--Erd\H{o}s--S\'os theorem~\cite{AES}, which says that every $K_{q+1}$-free graph on $N$ vertices with minimum degree larger than $\frac{3q-4}{3q-1}N = (1-\frac{1}{q - 1/3})N$ is $q$-partite.
+In the proof, we will make use of the following well-known result of Andr\'asfai, Erd\H{o}s and S\'os~\cite{AES}.